 3. Find the media planning tools best suited for you.

-We talk in further detail later in this post about some amazing media planning templates your business can use, but there are software tools that can do some of the heavy lifting for you.
+We will talk in further detail later in this post about some amazing media planning templates your business can use, but there are software tools that can do some of the heavy lifting for you.

 Or if you still want to explore more options, we have a list of 12 essential media planning tools for you to use.